 lump into the groin area, especially when they are crying, coughing

-Is An Inguinal Hernia?)
-Most boys and parents are
+Inguinal Hernia) Most boys and parents are well

 and would be a part of their medical history that may affect